XYIheng/DroidChecker_Doc/docs/source/tutorial.rst

 .. note::

     This feature can be used to set up the app's initial state before testing the property.
-    For example, use this feature to pass the login process, add data to the app, etc.
+    For example, use this feature to pass the login, add data to the app, etc.
     If you don't need to set up the app's initial state, you can skip it.

+Here, we have already learned how to write a property in DroidChecker.

+To test this property, we need to put the property in a class, which inherits from the ``AndroidCheck`` class.